 Ben Franklin is credited with saying, “If you fail to plan, you are planning to fail.”
 And Warren Buffet once said, “Someone’s sitting in the shade today because someone planted a tree a long time ago.”
-Both of these sayings are great reminders for business owners looking to exit.
+These sayings are great reminders for business owners looking to exit.

-For most business owners, their company is a complex and illiquid investment that represents the lion’s share of their net worth.
+For most business owners, their company represents the lion’s share of their net worth.
 It also represents their life’s work and a legacy worth protecting.
 Getting their exit right takes some planning.

 However, coordinating all of the business, management, financial, legal, tax, estate, family, legacy, market and personal considerations is complicated and emotional for owners.
-And few have the time and training to tackle all of this on their own, while running their business.
+And few have the time (or the training) to tackle all of this on their own, while running their business.
 Therefore many owners procrastinate when it comes to exit planning.

 Failing to Plan

 Failing to prepare for an exit can result in a business owner …

 - being forced by unplanned circumstances to exit involuntarily in a bargain sale, sale to a competitor or liquidation